Luke 10 – The Sending of the Seventy

 ii.
 But all of these are simply excuses.
 “I never knew a man refuse to help the poor who failed to give at least one admirable excuse.”
 (Spurgeon)

 c.
 But a certain Samaritan, as he journeyed, came where he was.
 And when he saw him, he had compassion: When Jesus’ listeners heard about the priest and the Levite, they probably expected Jesus to say next that a common Jewish man came and helped.
-Then this story would be another way Jesus showed the corruption of the religious leaders were in his day.
+If that happened, this story would be another way Jesus showed the corruption of the religious leaders in that day.
 But Jesus shocked them by saying that the man who helped was a Samaritan.

 d.
 A certain Samaritan: Generally speaking, Jews and Samaritans despised each other both racially and religiously.
 The culture gave the Samaritan plenty of reasons to hate this Jewish man and pass him by.